Information For Authors

 6.3 Manuscript text

-• Follow recommended format for appropriate article type
+- Follow the recommended format for the appropriate article type

-• Number pages consecutively, beginning with Title Page
+- Number pages consecutively, beginning with the Title Page

-• Document ethics/Institutional Review Board approval, if human subjects are involved.
-If study is exempt, please include documentation of exempt status.
+- Document ethics/Institutional Review Board approval, if human subjects are involved.
+If the study is exempt, please include documentation of exempt status.

 6.4 Acknowledgements and conflicts of interest